triptsu/neohud/README.md

 # neohud
-Flat TF2 HUD with inspiration from many other HUDs
+Flat TF2 HUD with inspired from many other HUDs

+Credits :
+DaFont - Lemon Milk Font used in HUD
+Raysfire - HUD From Scratch Guide